 However, you may be able to use a non-hormonal IUD for birth control and still be prescribed the oral contraceptive pill to help manage your acne prone skin.
 Speak to your doctor for more advice.

-The answer to this question is best answered by your doctor or skin specialist and you.
-It may be a case of trying the pill with the aim of helping to cure your acne and giving it a few months to see the real results.
+The answer to this question is most appropriately answered by your doctor or skin specialist, in conjunction with you.
+It may be a case of trying the pill with the aim of helping to cure your acne and giving it a few months to see the real time results.

-So make an appointment with your GP or ask your specialist skin doctor for advice on taking the pill.
-Not all women are suitable for the contraceptive pill, such as those over 30 years old, smoke, are obese or have underlying health conditions.
+So make an appointment with your GP or ask your specialist skin doctor for advice on taking birth control for acne.
+Not all women are suitable for it, including those over 30 years old, or who smoke, are obese or have underlying health conditions.

-But if you are suitable, it’s worth trying it for a few months to see what effect it has on your acne prone skin.
+But if you're suitable, it’s worth trying it for a few months to see what effect it has on your acne prone skin.